Anna Wintour: 2010s

 In 2013, Condé Nast announced she would be taking on the position of artistic director for the company's magazines while remaining at Vogue.
 She assumed some of the responsibilities of Si Newhouse, the company's longtime chairman, who, in his mid-80s at the time, was retreating from his role at Condé Nast to oversee managing Advance Publications, its parent company.
 A company spokesman told The New York Times the position was created to keep Wintour.
 She described it as "an extension of what I am doing, but on a broader scale."

-In January 2014, the Metropolitan Museum of Art named its Costume Institute complex after Wintour; First Lady Michelle Obama opened it in May of that year.
-Wintour starred in The Fashion Fund, which aired on Ovation TV that year as well; she was named the 39th most powerful woman in the world by Forbes.
+In January 2014, the Metropolitan Museum of Art named its Costume Institute complex after Wintour; Wintour starred in The Fashion Fund, which aired on Ovation TV that year as well; she was named the 39th most powerful woman in the world by Forbes.

-On the occasion of the 10th anniversary of The Devil Wears Pradas release, in 2016, The Ringer noted how Wintour's personal image had evolved since that film's depiction of Miranda Priestley.
-"A decade ago this summer, Wintour became a living, breathing avatar for a certain kind of boss—the terrible kind, with 'great' a halfhearted asterisk", wrote Alison Herman.
-"The Devil Wears Prada transformed Wintour's image from that of a mere public figure into that of a cultural icon."

-But since then, "Wintour isn't just redeemed.
-She's openly admired, Arctic chill and all."
-The grievances reflected in the novel and film "[seem] like an increasingly petty complaint when held up against a readership that remains well into the seven figures and the undisputed edge in ad sales that comes with it.
-Wintour is seemingly the only person on earth who knows how to run a steady print operation in 2016 ...
-At 10 years old, Miranda Priestley is iconic but ever-so-slightly out of date.
-Anna Wintour is still the boss..."

 Wintour was appointed Dame Commander of the Order of the British Empire (DBE) in the 2017 New Year Honours for services to fashion and journalism and invested by Queen Elizabeth II in May 2017 at Buckingham Palace.
-According to a January 2017 report in The Nation, an American news magazine, it was rumored that Wintour would have become the United States Ambassador to the United Kingdom had Hillary Clinton been elected President of the United States the previous November.